ProgrammerNammer/DSC-react/README.md

   * Projects done & Events hosted
 * Plug Social Media Links

 ## Bugs
 If a bug is encountered, please do not hesitate to [open a new issue here](https://github.com/ProgrammerNammer/DSC-react/issues/new).
 Include what the circumstances were and any other information needed in replicating your issue.
 Remember, a well-documented Bug Report is as good as a solved one!

 ## Feature Request
-Have an interesting/not idea on mind?
-Do not hesitate to suggest it here.
+Have an interesting/not interesting idea on mind?
+Do not hesitate to suggest it here - please be thorough with your suggestion, what are you - the viewer - expecting to see?
+Lastly, make sure to tag/label your issue as 'suggestion'.